Importance of a Good Diagnosis

 While your doctor can usually tell you the results of endoscopy after the procedure, because the biopsy requires a separate pathological evaluation, biopsy results and diagnosis usually take days.

-With Cellvizio optical biopsy, cellular evaluation is performed during the endoscopic examination.
-Cellvizio optical biopsy utilizes the world’s smallest microscope and laser imaging technology, in conjunction with today’s endoscopic instruments to identify cells and vessels and their organization during an endoscopic procedure.
+With Cellvizio targeted biopsy, cellular evaluation is performed during the endoscopic examination.
+Cellvizio targeted biopsy utilizes the world’s smallest microscope and laser imaging technology, in conjunction with today’s endoscopic instruments to identify cells and vessels and their organization during an endoscopic procedure.

-To hear more physicians reporting their experience with optical biopsy, please view our video library.
+To hear more physicians reporting their experience with targeted biopsy, please view our video library.